alexRicho786/Blackjack/README.md

 Hey, this is a blackjack game designed by Alexander Richardson.

-There's a couple important things to take not of when playing:
+One important thing to keep in mind
 -When the player gets to 21 the game automatically stands